 \section{Conclusions}

-We have investigated the CBC background derived from a population of isolated binaries and from a population of young cluster binaries, including Original and Exchanged binaries.
+We have investigated the CBC background derived from a population of isolated binaries and from a population of young cluster binaries, including original ($Orig$) and exchanged ($Exch$) binaries.
 Assuming a fraction of dynamical binaries $f_{Dyn}=0.5$, we find a total background $\Omega_{gw}^{Tot} = 1.2\times{}10^{-9}$, in agreement with previous studies \cite{2008.04890} and with the most recent upper limits derived from GW data \cite{UpperLimits_O3a}.
 Modelling uncertainties related to star formation and metallicity evolution across cosmic time, we find a possible error of a factor $\sim{} 2$.

-We obtain that the presence of the population of dynamical binaries in young clusters has little effect on the shape of the energy density spectrum in the case of BNSs and BHNSs, but that it affects the background from BBHs, adding an extra bump at 100 Hz.
-This bump that comes from a specific range of the redshifted chirp mass (see Fig.\ref{BBHori} and \ref{BBHexc}) is the signature of the population of BBHs from young clusters and depends on the star formation parameters (see Fig.\ref{BBHerr}) and the fraction of dynamical binaries (see Fig.\ref{BBH_prop}).
+The presence of a population of dynamical binaries in young clusters has little effect on the shape of the energy density spectrum in the case of BNSs and BHNSs, but it affects the background from BBHs, adding an extra bump at 100 Hz.
+This bump, that comes from a specific range of redshifted chirp mass (see Fig.\ref{BBHori} and \ref{BBHexc}), is the signature of the population of BBHs from young clusters and depends on the star formation parameters (see Fig.\ref{BBHerr}) and the fraction of dynamical binaries (see Fig.\ref{BBH_prop}).

 The residual background is composed of all the sources that are not detected individually.
 In the case of 2G detectors, the fraction of detected binaries is small (negligible for BNSs and BHNSs and up to 3\% for BBHs in HLVIK).
 We have shown that the detected sources, because they are at the lowest redshifts, contribute the most to the total energy density (up to 39\% for BBHs with HLVIK) and subtracting them can significantly reduce the background amplitude and then affect its detectability.